aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 #### PendingWindowInDays

-Specifies the number of days in the waiting period before AWS KMS deletes a AWS KMS Key that has been removed from a CloudFormation stack.
+Specifies the number of days in the waiting period before AWS KMS deletes an AWS KMS key that has been removed from a CloudFormation stack.
 Enter a value between 7 and 30 days.
 The default value is 30 days.

 _Required_: No